 The new rules will apply six months after the law is published in the journal.
 So most likely since January 2026.

-The transparency of wages in job advertisements is a step that can change the Polish labour market for the better.
-Employers will gain more confidence in candidates, and those better feeling that they really know what they are going to do.
-Finally, the talk of money will cease to be taboo hidden until the final stage of recruitment.
+Publicity of wages in job notices is a step that can change Polish Labour market for the better.
+Employers They will gain greater confidence in the candidates, and the better feeling that they really know what they are going to do.
+Eventually, the talk of money will cease to be taboo hidden until the final stage of recruitment.